Alien: Out of the Shadows

 Alien: Out of the Shadows is a 2014 novel written by Tim Lebbon and published by Titan Books.
 Set between Alien and Aliens, the book chronicles Ellen Ripley's involvement in a Xenomorph outbreak on the planet LV-178 and the mining vessel in orbit above it.
 The survivors' attempts to escape the creatures are further complicated by Ash, whose A.I. consciousness has survived inside Narcissus, the shuttle that brought Ripley to them.

 Besides standard print editions, in 2016 the novel was released in audiobook format, published by Audible Studios.
 Instead of a traditional audiobook, the novel was presented in the format of an audio drama, read by an ensemble cast and directed by Dirk Maggs.
 It was released on April 26, 2016, as part of Alien Day.

 Out of the Shadows is the first novel in the Alien trilogy, designed to tie into events from the existing film series.
 It is followed by Alien: Sea of Sorrows and Alien: River of Pain.
 Originally slated for release in December 2013, the book wouldn't see release until January 28, 2014.

 Synopsis

 As a child, Chris Hooper dreamed of monsters.
 But in deep space, he found only darkness and isolation.
 Then on planet LV178, he and his fellow miners discovered a storm-scoured, sand-blasted hell – and trimonite, the hardest material known to man.When a shuttle crashes into the mining ship Marion, the miners learn that there was more than timonite deep in the caverns.
-There was evil, hibernating – and waiting for suitable prey.Hoop and his associates uncover a nest of Xenomorphs, and hell takes on new meaning.
+There was evil, hibernating – and waiting for suitable prey.Hooper and his associates uncover a nest of Xenomorphs, and hell takes on new meaning.
 Quickly they discover that their only hope lies with the unlikeliest of saviours…Ellen Ripley, the last human survivor of the salvage ship Nostromo.